 Along with information about life in an Edwardian estate is some information and photographs about the DuPont estate which mirrored many of the English estates at that time.
 After visiting the Downton Abbey exhibit (or before depending on what time your reservation is) you can tour the Winterthur estate.
 The price of admission is $20.00 per person and gets you admission to both as well as the grounds.
 There are also lectures in April and May at Winterthur.
 One that should be really interesting is about Leslie Hutchinson who inspired the character of jazz singer Jack Ross.
 By the way, we will be offering the Brandywine Treasures Passport again this year which is $35.00 and will get you into 11 different attractions from Memorial Day through Labor Day.
 We’ll be putting information about this on our web site under Specials.
 If you will be attending at least 3 attractions during that time you’ll save money.

-To further enhance your visit to the Costumes of Downton Abbey exhibit, Hamanassett Bed & Breakfast is offering a wonderful Edwardian inspired picnic lunch to enjoy on the grounds of Winterthus.
+To further enhance your visit to the Costumes of Downton Abbey exhibit, Hamanassett Bed & Breakfast is offering a wonderful Edwardian inspired picnic lunch to enjoy on the grounds of Winterthur.
 Of course, during colder weather you can still order it and enjoy it in your room while you are staying with us.
-To learn more about the picnic basket https://www.hamanassett.com/special.html.
 Winterthur expects over 100,000 visitors to this exhibit and reservations are required.
 We suggest you make your reservations www.winterthur.org (800-448-3883) for the exhibit first and then reserve your room at Hamanassett Bed & Breakfast.
 You can call us directly on our toll free number at 877-836-8212 or make them online www.hamanassett.com.